skip to content

 00:54:57 - Chris Ferdinandi

-Yeah, yeah.
-And then you can tweak it to your desire.
-But it works out well for me because I have like a shared like all of my books have the same about page.
-There's no need, I need for me to recreate that for everyone.
-So like you can pull in files from different places and like mash them all together and it works out really well.
-And then I take the finished ebook and source code and use that as like a loose script for the video portion which I host on Vimeo.
-And then I built my own course portal to actually give people access to all these things to download their books and stream their videos and so on.
+Yeah, and then you can tweak it to your desire.
+But it works out well for me because I have a shared... all of my books have the same About page.
+There's no need for me to recreate that for every one.
+So you can pull in files from different places and mash them all together and it works out really well.
+And then I take the finished eBook and source code and use that as a loose script for the video portion, which I host on Vimeo.
+And then I built my own course portal to actually give people access to all these things, to download their books and stream their videos and so on.
 One of the things that's really nice about Vimeo is you can both control the branding of the player and customize or control where it can actually be embedded.
 So you can restrict it to just certain domains.
-And I wrote this janky little thing that takes the download file link for each video and rips the like the video ID out of it and then generates the Eden or the iframe for it and then also creates a download link underneath it so that you get this like nicer like you can download it for offline or stream it directly on the site kind of situation.
+And I wrote this janky little thing that takes the download file link for each video and rips the video ID out of it and then generates the iframe for it, and then also creates a download link underneath it so that you get this nicer kind of download-it-for-offline-or-stream-it-directly-on-the-site situation.

 00:56:16 - Scott Steinlage

 That's nice.
-Have you thought about doing mobile first for that type of process for.
-Because I know a lot of people consume things courses on their mobile as well, but I don't know.
-Just thinking about it.
+Have you thought about doing mobile-first for that type of process?
+Because I know a lot of people consume courses on their mobile as well, but I don't know, just thinking about it.

 00:56:27 - Chris Ferdinandi

 Yeah.
 Say more about that.
-So like, the whole, the whole site is, is responsive?
+The whole site is responsive.

 00:56:33 - Scott Steinlage